leobudima/elogii-blog/content/the-delivery-management-software-market-how-to-choose-the-solution-that-works-for-your-delivery-in-2020.md

 And eLogii lets you take control of your operations to deliver the best service possible for your customers each and every time.

-The route optimization capabilities also means that your delivery fleet will run as efficiently as possible, within your operational parameters.
+The route optimization capabilities also mean that your delivery fleet will run as efficiently as possible, within your operational parameters.

 [**Live delivery tracking**](https://elogii.com/capabilities/live-operations) keeps customer service in the loop when each delivery will arrive.
 They can use the dashboard to see live ETAs for each delivery and [**notify customers**](https://elogii.com/capabilities/communication-alerts) accordingly, if not already being done automatically through the system using automated email and/or SMS notifications to customers.